Time for a roundup of all things old, aged, ancient, decrepit, enfeebled, grizzled, geriatric, superannuated, and senesced…

 • • •

-“Gorm the Old” doesn’t just sound like a name from Dungeons & Dragons; the man was a straight-up viking: “early in his reign he made a plundering cruise along the shores of the Baltic and joined a piratical invasion of Russia, penetrating far inward and pillaging as he went.”
-Yes, a plundering cruise.
-Wielding his Sword of Wounding and Exsanguinating Pulverizer of Smiting (I’m guessing he named his weapons), Gorm later invaded Germany, where a cowed emperor Charles the Fat paid him a ransom despite commanding an army that vastly outnumbered the invaders.
-Gorm’s pillaging went less well a few years later when another raid into Germany was rebuffed with extreme prejudice, leaving the rivers running red with the blood of the interlopers and only a smattering of Danes escaping the massacre.
+Gorm the Old doesn’t just sound like the name of violent, power-mad king from D&D, he lived it: “early in his reign he made a plundering cruise along the shores of the Baltic and joined a piratical invasion of Russia, penetrating far inward and pillaging as he went.”
+Who can resist the siren song of a plundering cruise?
+Wielding his Sword of Wounding, Gorm later invaded Germany, where a cowered emperor Charles the Fat forked over a ransom payment despite commanding an army vastly outnumbering the invaders.
+Gorm finally pillaged the wrong people: a few years later, another raid into Germany left rivers running red with the blood of the invaders; few Danes escaped the massacre.